WICG/scheduling-apis/interested-partners.md

 We are partnering closely with web developers and framework developers in developing these APIs.

-Here we try to summarize (interested) partners for each API.
+Here we try to summarize and track interested partners for each API.
+They will become candidates for participating in origin trial.

 ## Low level primitives
 ### Is Input Pending